College of Law > Faculty & Staff > Adjunct Faculty > jasmine-johnson

 JD, Southern University Law Center, 2012

-Jasmine holds a B.A. in English (magna cum laude) from Claflin University, and a Master's in Public Administration from Southern University.
-She received her JD from Southern University Law Center, where she served as Editor-in-Chief of the Journal of Race, Gender & Poverty, a Marshall-Brennan Constitutional Literacy Fellow, and a volunteer tax preparer for low-income individuals.
+She holds a B.A. in English (magna cum laude) from Claflin University, an M.P.A. from Southern University, and a J.D. from Southern University Law Center, where she served as Editor-in-Chief of the Journal of Race, Gender & Poverty and as a Marshall-Brennan Constitutional Literacy Fellow.